juicedata/juicefs/docs/en/tutorials/juicefs_on_k3s.md

 juicefs-sc             csi.juicefs.com         Retain          Immediate              false                  28h
 ```

 > **Note**: A storage class is associated with a JuiceFS file system.
-You can create as many storage classes as you need.
-But you need to pay attention to modifying the storage class name in the configuration file to avoid conflicts with the same name.
+You can create as many storage classes as you need, but be aware of the storage class name in the configuration file as the same name can cause conflicts.

 ## Use JuiceFS to persist Nginx data

-Next, deploy an Nginx Pod, using the persistent storage declared by the JuiceFS storage class.
+Next, deploy an Nginx Pod using a persistent storage declared by the JuiceFS storage class.

 ### Depolyment